teracyhq/dev/docs/workflow.rst

 - To start a new improvement, start a new branch with a name of the pattern:
 ``improve_<issueNumber>_<concise_title>``.

-For example, you're going to work on the issue #1 with title: *auto deployment with fabric* of type *feature*.
+For example, you're going to work on the issue #1 with title: "auto deployment with fabric" of type "feature":
 ::
     $ ws
     $ cd personal/teracy-django-boilerplate